 Transferring to major in Agriculture in the US

 Xingyu Zhu (Troy), from China, is in his fourth semester at Pine Manor College.
-He completed Kings Boston's Undergraduate Preparation and High School Completion programs before starting at PMC.
+He completed Kings Boston's GO: Prepared and High School Completion programs before starting at PMC.

 As a student interested in Agricultural Studies, he excelled in his science courses.
 He even won PMC's award for Outstanding Achievement in Chemistry!
 So far, Xingyu has received two Top 100 transfer offers from University of Wisconsin–Madison (ranked #49) and Texas A&M University–College Station (#66).

 Where are you from and why did you decide to come to study in the US?

 I am from Taizhou, China.
 Studying in China was very stressful for me.
 There was a lot of pressure.
 In the US I can have time to do what I want to do, and I can choose my major by myself.
 In China your major depends on your grades and you have to choose very early in university.

 What do you like about studying in Boston?

 I like the academic environment in Boston.
 The seafood is good and different from seafood in China.
 I like that the architecture is different, and I like taking pictures of it.